Major: Bachelor’s Degree in Culinary Science

 Evan’s CIA education informs and shapes his work every day as he continues his journey of lifelong learning.
 “What I got from my culinary science degree was problem-solving and critical-thinking skills, as well as the ability to speak in the language of science,” he says.
 “I learned that, in science, certain words like ‘confident’ and ‘significant’ take on a different meaning.
 Thanks to my degree, I’m able to communicate with the scientists who work around me, while still having an anchor in food science and professional cooking that guides and dictates the way I work and develop products.
 There are a lot of skills I developed in HACCP and microbiology at the CIA that could help me take on a role in food safety and quality control in the future as well.”

-Another vital skill Evan gained from the culinary science program was effective researching, including seeking out the correct source for the most reliable information (e.g., peer-reviewed literature) and learning how to ask the right questions.
+Another vital skill Evan gained from CIA’s culinary science bachelor’s degree program was effective researching, including seeking out the correct source for the most reliable information (e.g., peer-reviewed literature) and learning how to ask the right questions.
 Through the curriculum, he also learned how to properly synthesize information from experimental results and several different sources, and present it in a clear and simple way for others to understand.
-“In my job, I’m constantly gathering data and information that I have to interpret and present to my superiors or employees in other departments who do not have a scientific background and need accurate information to make strategic business decisions,” he says.